10 Best Things to Do in Serifos Greece

 A sailing yacht in a small dry bay on Serifos island in the Cyclades Greece.

 Here I cover my favorite things to do in Serifos Greece so you can choose the best places to explore and visit.
-Whether you are interested more in outdoor activities or exploring its mining history or for a more local vibe by checking out Chora, the laid-back atmosphere of the island does not disappoint.
+Whether you are interested more in outdoor activities, exploring its mining history, or for a more local vibe by checking out Chora, the island’s laid-back atmosphere does not disappoint.

 Serifos Chora